Tom-PIT/Connected.Docs/en/Logistics/Views/StockViewByLocation.md

 # Stock view by location

 The **Stock view by location** screen shows all materials stored in a specific warehouse location.
 It provides an immediate overview of total, reserved, and available quantities, helping you understand how stock is distributed.
+For more information on different stock views, see the dedicated [Stock](../Documents/Stock.md) article.

 For a visual explanation, watch the [Stock view by location](https://www.youtube.com/watch?v=_3bZBZ89hds) video.